wp-plugins/wordpress-file-monitor-plus/readme.txt

 4. Email changed files report

 == Changelog ==

+= 2.2 =
+* Added a last scanned date and time to settings page.
+* Added the ability to set more than one notify address by separating email addresses by a comma (,).
+* Added 'save settings with test email' button to settings screen.
+* Uninstall now cleans up its data dir usually found in wp-content/uploads
+* Tested and works with WordPress 3.4

 = 2.1 =
 * Changed data directory to WordPress uploads dir so that when updating plugin in future you don't lose your old scan data.